What’s a nanny contract and what should you include?

-Learn why you need a nanny contract or written work agreement for every job, as well as what it should include and where to find a good free template.
+Here’s why you should use a nanny contract or work agreement for every job, what to include and where to find a template.

 When you start a new job as a nanny, you may have agreed to working terms by a verbal or handshake agreement.
-After all, you want to establish a good relationship with this family, and asking them to sign a formal contract could feel uncomfortable.
+After all, you want to establish a good relationship with this family, and asking them to sign a formal contract could feel uncomfortable; however, nanny contracts are essential for laying out job duties, as well as preventing disputes between nannies and parents.

 “I’m of the belief that in the great majority of cases, a written contract should absolutely be in place,” says Tonya Sakowicz, founder and CEO of Newborn Care Solutions and former co-president of the International Nanny Association, “if for no other reason that it clarifies and establishes up front exactly what both parties are expecting of the arrangement.”